atlury/Intel-Edison-OS-Images/README.md

 # Intel-Edison-OS-Images

+PLEASE REFER TO THE RELEASES TAB for ALL RELEASES in 7z format!!!

 This repositories will feature binaries and tutorials on running debian, ubuntu, fedora and other operating systems on Intel Edison.
 Detailed tutorials and binary releases will be placed here!
 Published images may be burnt as follows